 Graph 5: Tribunal outcomes since the REAA started

-There are currently three prosecutions in the District Court.
+There are currently two prosecutions in the District Court.